 Pay Attention to Individual Interests

-Empower employees to express their interests, especially when they intersect with the topics and types of content you produce.
-A writer who is knowledgeable and interested in finance, for example, can advise colleagues executing projects for a client in that space.
-Similarly, a web developer interested in writing can take on small writing projects.
+Empower employees to express and explore their personal interests, especially when they intersect with the content you’re producing.
+For example, a writer who is knowledgeable and interested in finance can advise colleagues working on projects for a client in that space.

-Knowing what your employees are interested in helps you define clear opportunities for them to grow and move within the company.
-“Some people like writing articles and blog posts, while others lean toward infographics, e-books or white papers,” says Danalynne Menegus, marketing content production head at Boomi.
+“Some people like writing articles and blog posts, while others lean toward infographics, ebooks or white papers,” says Danalynne Menegus, marketing content production head at Boomi.
 “And some are naturally more passionate about certain topics than others.”

 Give Team Members Room to Grow

-When employees can see a clear path to becoming a content marketing manager or marketing leader, they’re more likely to remain and work toward those goals.
-That said, don’t dictate career paths — give employees an opportunity to set their own goals based on the business strategy.
+When employees see a clear path to becoming a content marketing manager or marketing leader, for example, they’re more likely to work toward those goals.
+That said, don’t dictate career paths — give employees an opportunity to set their own goals that line up with the business strategy.
 The ideal alignment is when employees’ personal goals also drive business results.

 Keep Learning as a Manager

-As with any new task, the best way to learn how to manage a content marketing team is to practice.
+Practice makes perfect.
 Be deliberate in how you communicate with your team, what processes you establish and the opportunities you provide.
 Learn from each experience and apply it to the next.